The Leh to Manali Highway

 We recently discovered that the best possible place for a full English breakfast that we’ve ever eaten is actually in our home town.
 While many top breakfast establishments boast locally sourced food (which is, of course, delicious), The Gourmet Food Kitchen in Fargo Village, Coventry go one step further and actually cure their own bacon and make their own sausages and black pudding.
 And that’s just the start: The hash brown (never the most fabulous component of breakfasts) is a home-made bubble and squeak, a glorious blend of fried potato and cabbage.
 The beans have never seen a tin – they are home-made baked beans in a rich tomato sauce.
 Chef Tony even makes his own rich, tangy and utterly delicious brown sauce to accompany the feast.

 Kerala, the state in South-west India, is one of the most popular tourist destinations in the country and it’s easy to understand why.
-Blessed with gorgeous landscapes, beaches and hill stations, it also has a rich cultural heritage and an amazing food scene, and it is easy to understand why the locals have named it ‘God’s Own Country’.
+Blessed with gorgeous landscapes, beaches and hill stations, it also has a rich cultural heritage and an amazing food scene, and it is easy to understand why the local people have named it ‘God’s Own Country’.
+One of the most pleasurable ways to explore the area is on Kumarakom houseboats, known locally as a kettuvallam.
+These enormous boats, some of which can be multi-storey, were originally used to transport rice and spices to the port of Cochin, the regional capital.

 The backwaters of Kerala are a network of channels, rivers and lagoons that are located just inland from and running parallel to the Arabian Sea.
 Some of the lakes are connected naturally by rivers or by canals that have been constructed for that purpose.
 The water is brackish – freshwater meets the salty brine of the sea – and this gives the backwaters a very particular ecosystem.